How to Select a Massage Therapy Program near Temple Hills MD

 Once you have graduated from an accredited massage therapy school, you will then need to become licensed in the State where you will be practicing.
 The Massage & Bodywork Licensing Examination (MBLEx), is a test controlled and administered by the Federation of State Massage Therapy Boards (FSMTB) and is required by most States as part of the licensing process.
 Some States have their own or additional exams, so check with your State prior to enrolling in a massage therapy program.
 If you do not pass the MBLEx in the first attempt, you can take it again after 30 days but must pay an additional exam fee.
 Once licensed, you will need to maintain it in most states, which means paying a renewal fee and satisfying renewal requirements.
 As previously mentioned, renewal typically requires a certain number of hours of continuing education be completed.
 And if you should move to another State, you will need to get licensed in that new State as well.
 Every State regulates massage therapy differently, so it is not safe to assume that you will automatically qualify for licensing.
 Check with your new State before moving to confirm that you meet the requirements to legally practice there.

-If you live in the Waldorf Maryland or are considering enrolling in a massage therapy program in that area, following is some interesting and useful information regarding the location of your future school campus.
+If you live in the Temple Hills Maryland or are considering enrolling in a massage therapy program in that area, following is some interesting and useful information regarding the location of your future school campus.

 - Is the School Accredited?
 Accreditation may be required for licensing as well as student loans or financial aid.
 It also helps to ensure that the program meets acceptable levels of quality.
 Some employers also prefer job candidates from accredited schools.